uliw/esbmtk/docs/manual/manual.rst

         concentration="0 umol/l",  # initial concentration
     )

-2.1.4 Model processes
+2.1.3 Model processes
 ^^^^^^^^^^^^^^^^^^^^^

 For many models, processes can mapped as the transfer of mass from one box to the next.
-Within the ESBMTK framework, this is accomplished through the ``Connection`` class.
+Within the ESBMTK framework, this is accomplished through the :py:class:`esbmtk.connections.Connection()` class.
 To connect the weathering flux from the source object (M.w) to the surface ocean (M.S\ :sub:`b`\) we declare a connection instance describing this relationship as follows:

 .. code:: ipython